Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Relays and Cooperative Methods

-A more general case where cooperative jamming strategies guarantee secure communication in both hops using without the need for external helpers is studied in \cite{Huang_Secure10}.
-In these approaches, the normally inactive node in the relay network can be used as cooperative jamming sources to confuse the eavesdropper and provide better performance in terms of secrecy rate.
+A more general case where cooperative jamming strategies guarantee secure communication in both hops without the need for external helpers was studied in \cite{Huang_Secure10}.
+In these approaches, the normally inactive nodes in the relay network can be used as cooperative jamming sources to confuse the eavesdropper and provide better performance in terms of secrecy rate.
 In the proposed cooperative jamming strategies, the source and the destination nodes act as \emph{temporary helpers} to transmit jamming signals during transmission phases in which they are normally inactive.
-We define two types of cooperative jamming schemes, \emph{full cooperative jamming} (FCJ) and \emph{partial cooperative jamming} (PCJ), depending on whether or not both the transmitter and the temporary helper transmit jamming signals at the same time.
+In \cite{PetropuluTIFS13}, the source transmits artificial noise along with data in the first hop, in addition to jamming by the destination.
+Jamming by the destination for the special case of a single-hop system was examined in \cite{GhoghoCOMML12,LiOttersten13}, which is feasible only when the destination has full-duplex capabilities, i.e., it can transmit and receive simultaneously on the same frequency with the aid of self-interference cancelation methods.
+Returning to \cite{Huang_Secure10}, two types of cooperative jamming schemes may be defined, \emph{full cooperative jamming} (FCJ) and \emph{partial cooperative jamming} (PCJ), depending on whether or not both the transmitter and the temporary helper transmit jamming signals at the same time.
+A comparison of these schemes is shown in Fig.~\ref{fig:Jack}.